 Once you are in your assigned assignment area, you must stay in that location with your partner until both decoys are counted, until one decoy is counted and the enumerators have not returned within thirty minutes to count your partner, or until the count is over at 4 a.m.

 Q: Is this safe?

-A: People will be assigned to neighborhoods across the city from the Upper West Side to areas in the South Bronx.
+A: People will be assigned to neighborhoods and subway stations across the city in all five boroughs.
 There are trainings and procedures designed to maximize safety.
-However, you will be spending several hours outside on the streets so make sure to dress warmly, stay alert, and check in with your captain regularly!
+However, you will be spending several hours outside on the streets or in the subways, so make sure to dress warmly, stay alert, and check in with your captain regularly.